 Special thanks to Soaringwords interns Mara Stein, Zahava Presser, and Yedida Holzer for the beautiful illustrations.

-Watch 12 year old Gabby share her very own SoaringVisualization that she has created.
+Watch 12-year-old Gabby share her very own SoaringImagery that she has created.

 Healing bees in a golden honey comb: